-Nearly a third of the world’s population suffer from hunger or malnutrition.
-Feeding them – and the projected population of 10 billion people by 2050 – has become a high-profile challenge for governments, multilateral institutions, big philanthropy and even the Fortune 500.
+Nearly a third of the world’s population suffers from hunger or malnutrition.
+Feeding them – and the projected population of 10 billion people by 2050 – has become a high-profile challenge for states, philanthropists, and even the Fortune 500.
 This has unleashed a steady march of initiatives to double food production within a generation.
-But will doing so tax the resources of our planet beyond capacity?
+But will doing so tax the resources of our planet beyond its capacity?

-In this sobering essay, scholar-practitioner Eric Holt-Giménez argues that the ecological impact of doubling industrial food production would be socially and environmentally catastrophic, and would not feed the poor.
-We already have the technology, resources and expertise to feed everyone.
-What is needed is a thorough transformation of the global food regime – one that increases equity while producing food and reversing agriculture’s environmental impacts.?
+In this sobering essay, scholar-practitioner Eric Holt-Giménez argues that the ecological impact of doubling food production would be socially and environmentally catastrophic and would not feed the poor.
+We have the technology, resources, and expertise to feed everyone.
+What is needed is a thorough transformation of the global food regime – one that increases equity while producing food and reversing agriculture’s environmental impacts.